THE PIKE-ADAMS SPORTSMEN’S ALLIANCE: A BRIEF HISTORY

 PASA has never stopped growing.

 In 1990, Smith & Wesson provided $40,000 in no-strings-attached matching funds to the Barry community volunteer Masters Coordinating Committee to initiate construction of a multi-use headquarters facility at PASA Park, plus additional assistance from Taurus and other shooting industry corporations.
-Completed in 1992, and dedicated at The Masters that year in a ribbon-cutting ceremony headed by Illinois Governor Jim Edgar, the fully air-conditioned “Smith & Wesson Hall” Conference Center contains a 250-person meeting-hall, commercial-grade kitchen and concession-service area, shooters’ lounge/classroom, 24-hour rest-rooms, shower and changing-room facilities, club office, press-room/staff meeting-rooms, equipment check-room, storage areas, and a fully-finished basement.
+Completed in 1992, and dedicated at The Masters that year in a ribbon-cutting ceremony headed by Illinois Governor Jim Edgar, the fully air-conditioned “Smith & Wesson Hall” Conference Center contains a 250-person meeting-hall, kitchen and concession-service area, conference/classroom, 24-hour rest-rooms, club office, press-room/staff meeting-rooms, and storage areas.

-S&W Hall is the centerpiece of PASA’s infrastructure, and serves not only as the hub for all PASA Club activities and major firearms competitions, but is also available to the regional community year-round for business meetings, wedding receptions (and weddings), civic organization activities, family reunions and barbecues, and social events of all types.
+S&W Hall is the centerpiece of PASA’s infrastructure, and serves not only as the hub for all PASA Club events but is also available to the regional community year-round for business meetings, wedding receptions (and weddings), civic organization activities, family reunions and barbecues, and social events of all types.
 It exemplifies the PASA concept that firearms organizations need to integrate themselves with their local communities and neighbors.

-In PASA’s “Upper Valley,” construction began in 1991 for a 600-yard rifle range project, which opened for regular match use and member practice in 1995.
-In other rifle venues, a 100-meter .22 Smallbore Rifle Range with covered firing line, a 100-yard centerfire Practical Rifle Range, and a .22 rimfire “Plinking Range” were also opened in 1995, and PASA Rifle Division volunteers completed their own headquarters structure and picnic pavilion adjacent to those ranges.
+In PASA’s “Upper Valley,” construction began in 1991 for a 600-yard rifle range with covered firing line which opened for regular match use and member practice in 1995.
+In other rifle venues, a .22 rimfire “Plinking Range” were also opened in 1995, and PASA Rifle Division volunteers completed their own headquarters structure and picnic pavilion adjacent to those ranges.
 In 2005, the Rifle Division also completed the first six regulation National Match Course target systems at the 600-yard range, funded in part by a grant from Nikon Sports Optics.
 Additionally, $100,000 for development in Practical Valley during 1992-96 brought electricity to the venues there, added five more USPSA-type shooting ranges, created new roadways and parking areas, and put a comprehensive erosion-control and water drainage/containment system into place.
 In 2002, the PASA Action-Shooting Division completed work on its own multi-use headquarters structure, range office, and chronograph center located in Practical Valley.
-In 2005 a 360-degree all-steel-walled Dark House/Shoot House was completed, funded entirely by SureFire, LLC (the world’s leading tactical flashlight manufacturer), which is used for law-enforcement training and major shooting competitions.
+In 2005 a 360-degree all-steel-walled Dark House/Shoot House was completed, funded entirely by SureFire, LLC (the world’s leading tactical flashlight manufacturer), which is used for law-enforcement training.

 PASA has had an immensely positive economic effect on the entire surrounding region.
 According to analysis by the Quincy Convention & Visitors Bureau, PASA-related events have brought as much as six million dollars annually into the regional economy, for a total of more than $100,000,000 since 1986.
 The purchase of shooting equipment by members and visiting competitors has also resulted in many, many dollars of sales for local sporting goods outlets, and attracted firearms-related businesses such as Heinie Specialty Products to nearby communities.
 Major shooting-sports industry firms such as Smith & Wesson, RSR Wholesale Guns, Taurus International Manufacturing, Winchester Ammunition, Nikon Sports Optics, and the InterMedia Outdoor Group have frequently chosen PASA Park and its adjacent host communities for corporate conferences and product development work, as well as for on-location production of weekly television series such as the Sportsman Channel’s Guns & Ammo Television, Petersen’s Hunting Adventure Television, North American Whitetail Television, Personal Defense Television, Modern Rifle Adventures, Handguns, and Ruger: Inside & Out shows.